project-open-data/project-open-data.github.io/implementation-guide.md

 Produce a single catalog or list of data managed in a single table, workspace, or other relevant location.
 Describe each dataset according to the [common core metadata](http://project-open-data.github.io/schema/).

-This listing can be maintained in a Data Management System (DMS) such as the open-source [CKAN](http://www.ckan.org) platform; a single spreadsheet, with each metadata field as its own column; or a DMS of your choosing.
+This listing can be maintained in a Data Management System (DMS) such as the open-source [CKAN](http://www.ckan.org) platform; the [Socrata](http://www.socrata.com/) hosted service; a single spreadsheet, with each metadata field as its own column; or a DMS of your choosing.

 ### B) Best Practices and Examples